deephdc/deep-docs/source/user/modules/mods.rst

 the cooperation of scalable edge technologies supporting extensive data analysis, data processing and deep learning modelling to improve the cyber-resilience protection for computing infrastrutures.
-The proactive solution comprises of MODS and its data (pre)-processing (DS) module.
+The proactive solution comprises of MODS and its data processing (DS) module.
 The DS source code as well as raw data are not publicly available due to their security sensitiveness.
 The ML/DL data for MODS module is publicly available at the institutional
 `repository  <https:digital.csic.es>`_